Toasted Oatmeal with Maple Syrup, Cranberries, and Raspberries

 Bok Choy with Chives, Black Bean Sauce, and Chow Fun

-Want to make your pasta and stir-fried healthier?
+Want to make your pasta and stir-fries more vegetable-foward?
 Just reverse the ratios, packing in more vegetables and sauce, using noodles and grain-based foods as a garnish.
 This version uses bok choy and chives in a fermented black bean sauce with just a few chow fun noodles.

 Spicy Peanut Noodle Salad with Cucumbers, Red Peppers, and Basil